ppezzull/zkMed/README.md

 ```

 ### Automated Premium Payments (Patient to Insurer)
-This diagram shows how a patient sets up automated monthly premium payments to their insurer using Chainlink Automation, authorized by a MailProof.
+This diagram shows how a patient uses a MailProof from their insurer to authorize and set up automated monthly premium payments via Chainlink Automation.

 ```mermaid
 sequenceDiagram